ascoderu/lokole/README.rst

 .. sourcecode :: sh

-  OPWEN_ENABLE_DEBUG='True'
-  AZURE_ROOT='/tmp/azure'
+  OPWEN_ENABLE_DEBUG="True"
+  LOKOLE_STORAGE_PROVIDER="LOCAL"
+  OPWEN_REMOTE_ACCOUNT_NAME="./tests/files/opwen_email_client"

-With these environment variables set, when the Lokole exchanges data with the server, it will not make any calls to Azure and instead depend on the files in the `AZURE_ROOT` directory.
-Any files uploaded to the server will be written to a subdirectory of `AZURE_ROOT` so that they can be inspected.
-To test sending emails from the server to the Lokole, simply create a file at `$AZURE_ROOT/to-lokole/emails.pack` and the Lokole device will ingest the emails in that file during the data exchange.
+With these environment variables set, when the Lokole exchanges data with the server, it will not make any calls to Azure and instead depend on the files in the `./tests/files/opwen_email_client` directory.
+Any files uploaded to the server will be written to the `compressedpackages` subdirectory so that they can be inspected.
+To test sending emails from the server to the Lokole, a sample email batch file is included in the `downloads` directory.
+This file will be ingested by the client when the `/sync` endpoint is called.

 Production setup
 ----------------